 - The key in the first two games is not to use burst weaponry but to instead switch over to single-shot, high-powered energy weapons (and to a lesser degree rocket launchers), which would actually deal real damage through armor.

-- Conversely, on New Vegas's higher difficulties, fights with more powerful enemies become Rocket Tag Gameplay: some of the strongest weapons do over 100 damage a shot before subtracting DT (more with a Critical Hit, which you can make amazing common) then have their final damage multiplied several times from perks, sneak attacks, and headshots, while the strongest Bonus Boss only has 2000 health and 20 DT.
+- Conversely, on New Vegas's higher difficulties, fights with more powerful enemies become Rocket Tag Gameplay: some of the strongest weapons do over 100 damage a shot before subtracting DT (more with a Critical Hit, which you can make amazingly common) then have their final damage multiplied several times from perks, sneak attacks, and headshots, while the strongest Bonus Boss only has 2000 health and 20 DT.
 You yourself can only have DT in the 40s and a couple hundred hits points, so most really strong enemies can kill you in one or two hits unless you pile up damage resistance from taking multiple chems simultaneously.

 - The Legend of Dragoon has this toward the end.
 The final boss fight can take HOURS, even if you're well prepared.

 - In Skies of Arcadia, due to the increasing health and and defense of certain types of enemies, it can actually be faster to have your entire party charge up the spirit gauge in order to use the full party's ultimate attack, Prophecy (which drops a freaking moon on their heads) anytime you come across one such foe.